http://www.miami.edu/sonhs

 Grading: GRD.

-This course will provide in-depth knowledge and skills of highly specialized problems and conditions requiring anesthesia or surgical interventions.
-Concepts include assessment, techniques, planning and pharmacologic interventions for regional anesthesia, pain management, care of obstetrical patients and patients with catastrophic conditions in a highly structured and guided clinical learning environment.
-Cultural competence and interdisciplinary anesthesia care across the lifespan is emphasized.
+This course will provide in-depth knowledge and introduce skills for highly specialized problems and conditions requiring anesthesia or surgical interventions.
+Concepts include assessment, techniques, planning and pharmacologic interventions for regional anesthesia, pain management, anesthetic management of obstetrical patients and pediatric patients in a highly structured and guided clinical learning environment.
+Cultural competence and interdisciplinary anesthesia care across the lifespan are emphasized.

 Components: LEC.